-We currently grant equity awards through our 2014 Plan, which was adopted by our board of directors and approved by our stockholders and permits the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares, and other stock-based awards to our officers, directors, employees, and consultants.
+We currently grant equity awards from our 2014 Plan, which was adopted by our Board of Directors and approved by our stockholders and permits the granting of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares, and other stock-based awards to our officers, directors, employees, and consultants.

-We continued to use our equity compensation program judiciously in 2018 which included welcome grants to Anaren leadership members.
-Our year-to-date gross share run rate (calculated using granted restricted shares, options and performance shares at target as a percentage of our total outstanding shares) as of December 31, 2018 (our fiscal year end) was 1.2%.
-As of December 31, 2018, our three-year average share run rate was 1.5%.
+Our year-to-date gross share run rate (calculated using granted restricted shares, options and performance shares at target as a percentage of our total outstanding shares) as of December 28, 2020 (our fiscal year end) was 1.6%.
+As of December 28, 2020, our three-year average share run rate was 1.5%.
 We believe that these percentages demonstrate our commitment to careful and efficient use of the shares that stockholders have approved for issuance under our 2006 Plan and our 2014 Plan.

-Since 2010, we have used two forms of equity for long-term equity incentive compensation for our executive officers: time-vested restricted stock units ("RSUs") and performance RSUs ("PRUs").
+Since 2010, we have used two forms of equity for long-term equity incentive compensation for our executive officers: RSUs is weighted 45% and performance RSUs (PRUs) is weighted 55%.